 As someone accused of a weapons charge, you will want the best possible legal representation.
-Founding attorney Craig Orent has tried criminal cases throughout the U.S. for over 28 years.
+Founding criminal defense attorney Craig Orent has tried criminal cases throughout the U.S. for over 33 years.
 He and his associates are well-versed in how to handle weapons-related cases to each client’s best advantage.
 Arizona weapons charge cases involve strict state laws and regulations.
 This means stricter penalties for lawbreakers.
 Craig Orent is the right choice for defendants.

 If you are facing a criminal weapons accusation in Phoenix, Craig Orent can help.
 He and his associates have the experience, resources, and skill to build a strong case on your behalf.
 Do not risk your future with a lawyer you are not 100% confident in representing you.
 Craig Orent provides effective representation for those accused of weapon felonies or misdemeanors.

 Orent Law Offices knows how to handle weapons charges cases on behalf of the accused.
 Craig Orent will start by interviewing you about the case.
 He will learn more about your situation during a free consultation about your case.
 Then, the investigation phase will begin.
 Your lawyer will collect information from police reports, witnesses, and others who might play a role in the case.
-The goal of the investigation is to build a stronger defense, and to avoid any potential surprises from the opposition.
+The goal of the investigation is to build a stronger defense and to avoid any potential surprises from the opposition.

 Next, your lawyer will analyze the evidence the prosecution has against you.
 He or she has the option to independently test evidence or examine it to find any issues that could work in the defense’s favor.
 During all stages of the case, your lawyer will stay in touch with you and keep you updated about what is happening.
 Once it is time for your weapons charge trial, your lawyer can help ensure an unbiased jury and participate during the trial.

 Your lawyer will examine witnesses and aim to convince the jury to rule the defendant not guilty.
-Craig Orent has years of criminal trial experience, and knows how to navigate cases in a way that maximizes the odds of a positive outcome.
+Craig Orent has years of criminal trial experience and knows how to navigate cases in a way that maximizes the odds of a positive outcome.
 Discuss your case in more detail by requesting a free consultation.

 Arizona, unfortunately, has a high number of weapon and gun-related crimes committed each year, and as a result, the state has heightened its regulations and laws regarding weapons charges.
-Legislators have passed stricter laws which require prosecutors to aggressively pursue convictions for weapons charges and have heightened penalties as well.
+Legislators have passed stricter laws that require prosecutors to aggressively pursue convictions for weapons charges and have heightened penalties as well.